Aura-healthcare/hrv-analysis/sphinx-docs/source/hrvanalysis.rst

 Hrv-analysis consists of a single module which contains all relevant functions and algorithms.

 Internally these functions are subdivided into 3 different modules :

 - preprocessing

 - extract_features

 - plot

-You should not need to import these modules directly unless you want access to some internal helper functions.
+You should not need to import those modules directly unless you want access to some internal helper functions.

 Preprocessing methods
 ---------------------